1. Arkansas

 Valid window: Seasonal and monthly planning horizon (not same-night execution)

 Known limitations: Seasonal patterns cannot capture every hyperlocal weather shift.
 Exact viewing outcomes still depend on local cloud, haze, and horizon conditions.
-Use the tonight execution page before final travel decisions.
+Use the tonight execution page for rise-time and same-night timing before final travel decisions.

 Month-by-month planning framework